-In this treatment, your doctor inserts a filter inside the inferior vena cava, which is a large vein that carries blood from your body back to your heart.
+In this treatment, your doctor inserts a filter inside the inferior vena cava.
+This is a large vein that carries blood from your body back to your heart.
 The filter doesn’t stop clots from forming, but it can catch clots that form before they travel to your lungs.

 If you have DVT, one big risk is that the clot may break free, go to a blood vessel in your lungs, and cause a PE.
 When a clot lodges in a blood vessel in your lungs, it can prevent enough air from traveling through your lungs and into your bloodstream.
-If the clot is big, it can completely block the air, which is life-threatening.
+If the clot is big, it can completely block the air.
+This is life-threatening.

 Sometimes the clot can also damage your venous valves and reduce blood flow.
-When this happens, it’s called post-thrombotic syndrome.
+When this happens, it’s called post-thrombotic syndrome (PTS).

 If you’ve had DVT in the past, you’re more likely to get it again after treatment.

 Once you’ve had DVT or PE, the goal is to shrink the clot and prevent other clots from forming.
-Take any blood thinners your doctor prescribed and go to all follow-up appointments to make sure you don’t develop this problem again.
+Take any blood thinners your doctor prescribes and go to all follow-up appointments to make sure you don’t develop this condition again.

-Your doctor can give you tips on preventing VTE, which might include:
+Your doctor can give you tips on preventing VTE.
+Here are a few examples:

-- Avoiding long periods of sitting.
+- Avoid long periods of sitting.
 When you have to travel by plane or car, get up and walk around every hour or so to keep the blood flowing in your legs.

-- When seated, keep your legs uncrossed to help your blood flow faster.
+- Keep your legs uncrossed when seated to help your blood flow faster.

-- If you’re overweight, ask a dietitian to help you create an eating plan for weight loss.
+- Lose weight if you’re overweight.
+Ask a dietitian to help you create an eating plan for weight loss.
 Obesity increases your risk for DVT.

 - Try to get more exercise.
 Staying active can prevent blood clots from forming.